How do I Become a Foster or an Adoptive Parent in Virginia?

 How to Become a Foster Parent in Virginia

 Is now the right time for our family to become foster or adoptive parents?

 No child chooses to be in Foster care.
 No parent wants to feel like their commitment to protect and love their child has come into question when a DSS jurisdiction removes their child.
-Still, on average, over 5500 kids need a bed tonight, whether that be foster care, kinship care, or a residential program.
+Still, on average, over 5500 kids need a bed tonight, whether in foster care, kinship care, or a residential program.
 The need for licensed foster parents is the focus of all Department of Social Services (DSS) Child placing agencies and Therapeutic Foster care agencies.

 Let us talk about what a child needs from you first, and then discuss your needs to be a healthy parent for these children.
 The most straightforward and uncomplicated way to view our children in Virginia Foster Care need is stability, safety, connection, and a place to lay their heads and sleep well.
 Foster care is designed to be a temporary fix for a challenging solution.
 Suppose Social Services cannot find a Therapeutic Foster Family for a child or sibling group tonight.
-They will spend the night on a couch in a social worker's office or an emergency shelter somewhere in Virginia, maybe even in a hotel with a staff looking after them.
+They will spend the night on a couch in a social worker's office or an emergency shelter somewhere in Virginia, maybe even in a hotel with staff looking after them.
 I am sure you agree that it is unacceptable in our modern world and possibly help change that.

 In Conclusion, If you are here, you are most likely a great fit to be a Foster Parent.
 If you know yourself and your household members, you are right to be a Foster Parent.
-If you understand your past trauma and feel that you know it, and confident to discuss it before a child comes to your home, you are the person we need.
+If you understand your past trauma, feel that you know it, and are confident to discuss it before a child comes to your home, you are the person we need.
 If you can say no to a child, you feel it will overwhelm your family.
 You are perfect to be a Foster Parent.
 FosterVA is asking you to fill out our contact form and make that first step.
 MV2